 As with any additional procedures there is a charge for carrying out an endometrial scratch.
 The cost of endometrial scratch is just about $200 – $300 but it is not offered commonly yet.
 More research is needed to know if endometrial scratch can indeed improve IVF results.

-(Related read: How PGS improves IVF results)
+(Related read: How does PGS improve IVF results)

 Endometrial scratching is a rather simple procedure, which according to initial reports, may significantly increase your chances of a successful pregnancy.
 Given the high cost of IVF treatment, you may discuss endometrial scratching with your doctor and see if such a procedure can raise your chances of IVF success.